stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

 ## Workflow

-In order to demonstrate that the model is well-specified and can fit the data, it is necessary to run more than one chain.
-This results in a set of samples,  i.e., a `RunSet` object.

 * Specify Stan model - function `compile_model`
   + takes as input a Stan program and produces the corresponding c++ executable.
   + both Stan program and c++ executable exist as on-disk files